 Analysis Name & Date: Provide a name for the analysis and select a date.
 This will be stored as metadata for future reference.

 Base Collection: This is the group of companies whose risk exposure you want to examine, typically your tier-1 suppliers.
-You can choose any collection you have added to “My Collections” in the network tab within Prewave.
+You can select multiple collections, allowing you to analyse several groups of suppliers within a single analysis.
+You can choose any collection you have added to "My Collections" in the network tab within Prewave.

 Exposure Type: This defines what type of exposure you want to find.
 Currently supported types are: